 Better yet, join a prayer group where you can pray about your struggles and share your deepest concerns with safe people.

-Over the years, I have felt an enormous amount of pressure from parents to conform to what everyone else is doing.
-It started with potty training at the right time and didn’t stop.
+Second, you need to be aware of the peer pressure you are going to feel from other parents.
+Over the years, I have felt an enormous amount of pressure from other parents to conform to what everyone else was doing.

 It permeated sports, social activities, grades, church, clothes, and even social media standards.
 At the end of the day, you and your husband have the responsibility of raising your children.